 In reaching their conclusions as to fairness, the MacAndrews & Forbes Participants did not consider the liquidation value or net book value of Revlon.
-The liquidation value was not considered, and neither of the MacAndrews & Forbes Participants performed a liquidation analysis, because Revlon is a viable going concern.
-In addition, the liquidation of Revlon's assets was not considered to be a viable course of action based on the MacAndrews & Forbes Participants' desire for Revlon to continue to conduct its business as a subsidiary of MacAndrews & Forbes overall long-term strategy.
+The liquidation value was not considered, and neither of the MacAndrews & Forbes Participants performed a liquidation analysis, because Revlon is a viable going concern and neither the Board of Directors of Revlon or the MacAndrews & Forbes Participants has any current intention of liquidating the Company.
+In addition, the liquidation of Revlon's assets was not considered to be a viable course of action based on the MacAndrews & Forbes Participants' desire for Revlon to continue to conduct its business as a subsidiary of MacAndrews & Forbes and remain an integral component of MacAndrews & Forbes' overall long-term strategy.
 Therefore, the MacAndrews & Forbes Participants believe that Revlon's liquidation value is irrelevant to a determination as to whether the Exchange Offer is fair to Revlon's unaffiliated stockholders.
-Further, the MacAndrews & Forbes Participants did not consider net book value, which is an accounting concept, as a factor because they believe that net book value is not a material indicator of the value of Revlon as a going concern but rather is indicative of historical costs.
+Further, the MacAndrews & Forbes Participants did not consider net book value, which is an accounting concept, as a factor because they believe that net book value (which is a large negative number in this case, equal to negative \$20.85 per share as of June 30, 2009, and therefore not an indication of the Company's value or the value of its equity) is not a material indicator of the value of Revlon as a going concern but rather is indicative of historical costs.
 Revlon's net book value per share as of June 30, 2009, calculated by dividing stockholders' deficiency by the number of shares of common stock outstanding, was negative \$20.85 per share.